cstpdk/templater/README.md

 ### Special fields
 There are some "special" fields that template data can contain:
-- "file-location": Specifies where to place the created file.
-If not specified, the generated file will be created in "generated/"
+- "destination": Specifies where to place the created file.
+If not specified, the generated file will be created in "Default_output_dir" from config
+- "name": specifies a name for the generated templated.
+Final destination will be "destination"/"name"